List of the Top Highest NAV Mutual Fund

 Frequently Asked Questions on Mutual Funds with Highest NAV

-A high NAV only shows that the per-unit value of the fund has grown over time.
-Whether it is a good investment depends on several factors, including the fund’s strategy, management, risk profile, and market conditions.
+A high NAV only shows that the fund’s per-unit value has grown over time.
+What is a good NAV for a mutual fund depends on fund category, returns, risk profile and portfolio quality.

 The highest NAV in mutual fund means each unit costs more, but it doesn’t necessarily make the fund “expensive.”
 The amount you invest depends on how many units you buy, not just the NAV.